dawarich-app/site/docs/tutorials/expose-instance-via-cloudflare-tunnel.md

 ```
 TUNNEL_TOKEN=CLOUDFLARE_TUNNEL_TOKEN
 ```

 </details>

 ### directly in docker-compose.yml

 see [Adding the tunnel](./expose-instance-via-cloudflare-tunnel.md#adding-the-tunnel)

 ![Setting token](./images/setting-cloudflare-token.png)

 Now - we are ready to modify our docker-compose file.
 We need to modify the dawarich_app and dawarich sidekiq.
-In both instances, add
+In both instances, add `RAILS_APPLICATION_CONFIG_HOSTS` to the environment of `dawarich_app`and `dawarich_sidekiq` so that the environment parts look like this:

 ```
-      RAILS_APPLICATION_CONFIG_HOSTS: ""
+      RAILS_APPLICATION_CONFIG_HOSTS: "" #add this
+      RAILS_ENV: development
+      REDIS_URL: redis://dawarich_redis:6379
+      DATABASE_HOST: dawarich_db
+      DATABASE_USERNAME: postgres
+      DATABASE_PASSWORD: password
+      DATABASE_NAME: dawarich_development
+      MIN_MINUTES_SPENT_IN_CITY: 60
+      APPLICATION_HOSTS: dawarich.YOURDOMAIN.TLD #set this to your domain
+      TIME_ZONE: Europe/London
+      APPLICATION_PROTOCOL: http
+      PROMETHEUS_EXPORTER_ENABLED: "false"
+      PROMETHEUS_EXPORTER_HOST: 0.0.0.0
+      PROMETHEUS_EXPORTER_PORT: 9394
+      SELF_HOSTED: "true"
+      STORE_GEODATA: "true"
 ```

-into the environment part and set `APPLICATION_HOSTS : "dawarich.YOURDOMAIN.TLD"` or `APPLICATION_HOSTS : dawarich.YOURDOMAIN.TLD` (or whatever you went with in the tunnel section; both ways should work, in my case I had to use the `"` around the url)
+For the `APPLICATION_HOSTS`, you can add `"` around the domain, if you plan to use multiple hostnames.
+Separate them with a comma.

 ## Adding the tunnel